tolyy/vehicle-behaviour-classification-on-intersections/README.md

 Update the video path in the script to point to your video file or stream.
 The system displays live predictions on screen, showing object IDs and predicted maneuver labels.

 ## Important Notes:
-- Best results are achieved with top-down intersection views similar to this dataset.
+- Best results are achieved with top-down intersection views.
 #### An example of usable footage.
 <img width="400" height="272" alt="example" src="https://github.com/user-attachments/assets/630e885b-59bd-4d61-b543-395cac95b61b" />